Rosita Melo: Desde el Alma

 In 1911, at the age of 14, Melo composed her first and now world-famous Boston-style vals criollo "Desde el Alma" ("From the Soul").
 Other sources date the composition between 1911 and 1917.
 Melo is quoted saying it was the work of an adolescent.
 The waltz's theme is dedicated to the love of a mother.
 Vélez would write the first set of lyrics for it, years later.

 By 1921, Roberto Firpo had recorded four instrumental waltzes of Melo.

 In 1948, Homero Manzi wanted to include the waltz in the movie "Pobre mi madre querida", but with different lyrics rewritten by himself which would be sung by Hugo del Carril.

 Vélez and Melo initially opposed the idea, and requested that if Manzi wrote new lyrics, Vélez's name should be included as co-author.
 Manzi ultimately agreed, the lyrics became famous and the waltz, already a classic by the time, became universally famous.

 Manzi's lyrics remain the most famous ones and are often reinterpreted in different versions of the song when performed by other musicians:

 Death

-After her husband passed away in 1976, Melo died in Buenos Aires on August 12, 1981 and was buried at the "Rincón de las Personalidades" ("Corner of Personalities") in the Chacarita Cemetery there.
+After her husband died in 1976, Melo died in Buenos Aires on August 12, 1981, and was buried at the "Rincón de las Personalidades" ("Corner of Personalities") in the Chacarita Cemetery there.
 Her two daughters had a monument erected in her memory there.